Hi.

 Brief Notes is writing newsletter by Britt Gillman.
 Find meandering essays, updates, writing-adjacent reflections, possible overshares, craft prompts, maybe-poems and potentially some fiction.
 So basically, nothing brief.
 At all.

-My essays, flash and fiction have been published in the New York Times Modern Love Column, Eavesdrop Magazine, kerning Issue 4, EVENT, The North Renfrew Times and elsewhere.
 In 2023, my essay “The Idioms of Mother Hens” won runner-up in the Prism International Creative Nonfiction Competition.
 In 2024, I won second-place in Event Magazine’s Creative Nonfiction Prize for my essay on growing up food-insecure with a single mother in the 1990s in Ajax, Ontario.
+In 2025, my essay, “Prairie Philosophy” on being in two places at once through the connected thread of my Mom on the phone, won runner-up in the GEIST Short-Long Distance Writing competition.

 I am currently working on a memoir-in-essays project that explores class and language through the folklore of idioms.
 Through this project, I’ve been writing a lot about the etymological connection between class and common language, but also about strange connections between language and belonging, like keeping chickens, keeping a home, walking, the colligation of food and sex, talking to ghosts and the secrets of trees.
 If any of those subjects interest you, I might share a little on them in here in time.